 1. Unusual Slow Internet Speeds

-One of the first signs that your WiFi may be hacked is a noticeable decrease in internet speed.
+One of the first signs that your WiFi may be hacked is a noticeable decrease in Wi-fi speed.
 If your network is slower than usual and you haven’t recently added new devices or services that consume more bandwidth, it could be due to unauthorized users on your network.

 2. Unknown Devices Connected